How to Prepare Your Business In Case of Extreme Weather

 Always have a backup.

 After hurricanes, it can be difficult to get power back in residential areas in a timely manner.
 This is why business owners need back ups mapped out.
-Whether it’s a coffee shop or a coworking space, have a backup place where you can work as soon as the roads clear.
+Whether it’s a coffee shop or a freelancer co-working space, have a backup place where you can work as soon as the roads clear.

 There are plenty of things in life that are out of our control.
 Extreme weather just happens to be one of them.
 Make sure to use these tips to prepare your business for when extreme weather strikes.